Tendai: Edo Period (1603–1868)

-The Tokugawa shogunate sought to control religious institutions, and under its temple registration system (the Danka system).
-Tendai, like other Buddhist schools, was integrated into the state's religious structure.
-Enryaku-ji was rebuilt with shogunal support, but Tendai never regained the influence and power it had wielded in previous centuries.
-Tendai monks of this era refocused themselves on doctrinal study, ritual practice, and its esoteric (Taimitsu) traditions.
+Seeking to control religious institutions, the Tokugawa shogunate introduced a new temple registration system (Danka system).
+Tendai, like other Buddhist schools, was integrated into the state's religious structure, and Enryaku-ji was rebuilt with shogunal support.
+While Tendai never regained the height of influence and power it had wielded in the past, it retained close ties to the Tokugawa shoguns and participated in the development of the Tokugawa Shogunate’s ruler cult, a syncretic Buddhist-Shinto religious system of Tōshō-gū shrines which helped legitimate the shoguns.

 During this period, one of the most important Tendai leaders was Tenkai (1536–1643).
 Tenkai helped restore the school's prestige by securing Tokugawa patronage, linking Tendai to the ideology of the shogunate and building new temples like Kita-in, and Kan'ei-ji near Tokyo, the new seat of the Tokugawa shogunate.
-Tenkai also worked to print and publish the entire Chinese Buddhist Canon.
+Tenkai also worked to print and publish the entire Chinese Buddhist Canon comprising 6,323 fascicles.
 Completed in 1648, this edition became known as the Kan'ei-ji Edition (or Tenkai Edition).
 This printing project is considered one of the most significant achievements in Japanese printing history.
-Tendai scholars also engaged in doctrinal debates with the emerging Ōbaku Zen school, which introduced new influences from China.
+Tenkai also served as the head of the Tendai temple complex at Nikkō, which later became Ieyasu’s mausoleum.
+During this time, Tendai scholars also engaged in doctrinal debates with the emerging Ōbaku Zen school, which introduced new influences from China.

+Another noteworthy development in the Edo period was the emergence of the Anraku school (安楽派), associated with Myōryū (1637–1690) and Reikū (1652–1739).
+This movement called for a renewed emphasis on monastic discipline grounded in the Four Part Vinaya.
+Its proponents criticized the moral laxity of the times, which they saw as being fostered by original enlightenment thought.
+They also promoted the thought of Siming Zhili (知礼, 960–1028), a prominent figure in Chinese Tiantai, thereby contributing to the revival of Tendai philosophical study.
+From this period onward, the Tiantai sijiao yi (天台四教儀, “Outline of the Fourfold Teachings”), attributed to Chegwan (諦観, c.
+10th century), came to be widely employed as an introductory text for the study of Tendai doctrine.